windranger-io/windranger-engineering-community-values/README.md

 Before a product is fully realised it is merely intangible hope.

 We navigate the troubled waters of creation, guiding our product all the way to being a shipped and valuable product.

+### Curiosity
+A spark that drives the self-motivated mind along the path of continual acquisition and improvement of knowledge, skills and understanding,

+We identify and pursue opportunities to improve ourselves professionally and personally.